ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Uncommon block size

 For unknown reasons some decoders have chosen to support only common block sizes except for the last block.
-Therefore, when maximum compatibility with decoders is desired it is RECOMMENDED to only use common blocksizes as listed in section [bocksize bits](#blocksize-bits) for all but the last block.
+Therefore, when maximum compatibility with decoders is desired it is RECOMMENDED to only use common block sizes as listed in section [block size bits](#block-size-bits) for all but the last block.

 ## Uncommon bit depth